- About the Program

 About the Program

 The Ed.
 D. in Educational Leadership at Rowan University prepares professionals in pre-kindergarten through grade twelve, higher education, and community colleges to advance to education leadership positions.
 This Doctoral Program in Educational Leadership requires the completion of 60 graduate semester hours (S.H.) made up of 16 courses (48 S.H.) and 12 S.H. of dissertation.
 The program includes three distinct benchmarks.
-Benchmark I takes place after the completion of four of the five core courses and consists of a written assessment, followed by an interview with a committee of faculty.
-Benchmark II consists of a presentation to a committee of faculty.
-Benchmark III is the dissertation defense.
 All three Benchmarks may be done virtually for online students.
 The Online Ed.
 D. in Educational Leadership program is designed to make it convenient for working professionals to attend class and continue to pursue their educational leadership career goals.

 There are 4 tracks offered in the doctoral program: